Implant Crowns and Implant Bridges

 You don’t need a full mouth of missing teeth to enjoy the benefits of Dental Implants.
 With superior strength and aesthetics, Dental Implants are the best possible replacement for an individual missing tooth or multiple missing teeth.

 When a tooth breaks or a tooth has to be removed, there are several different replacement options to choose from.
-If there is suitable bone in the area, having a dental implant placed is the single best option in terms of aesthetics and longevity.
+If there is a suitable bone in the area, having a dental implant placed is the single best option in terms of aesthetics and longevity.
 They are super strong, impossible to tell apart from a natural tooth, and when well looked after are the longest lasting option for tooth replacement.

 In some cases where there isn’t suitable bone in the area, bone can be grafted to allow for dental implants to be placed.